Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/email-action.md

     :::

 ## Recipients
-The recipients of an email can include [Hornbill users](/esp-user-guide/co-workers) and Hornbill contacts, or if the recipient does not exist within Hornbill, you can simply type their email address.
+The recipients of an email can include [Hornbill users](/esp-user-guide/co-workers) and [Hornbill contacts](/exp-user-guide/ccustomers/ontact), or if the recipient does not exist within Hornbill, you can simply type their email address.
 * **To**<br>Add one or more recipients who will receive the email.
 The customer of the request is automatically added as a recipient as they are seen as the most common recipient, however, there is no restriction on who the email is sent to.
-* **CC/BCC**<br>Clicking on the CC/BCC option, these two fields will be exposed to allow additional recipients to be added as either a carbon copy or as a blind carbon copy.
+* **CC/BCC**<br>Clicking on the CC/BCC option, will exposed these fields to allow additional recipients to be added as either a carbon copy or as a blind carbon copy recipient.
-* **Connections**<br>For ease of communication with people who are connected to a request, you can quickly include connections as recipients of your email.

 ## Attachments
 For any outgoing email, a user can include attachments as part of the email.
 By Clicking on the Paper Clip button the file upload is displayed.